tv2-oss/bifrost-gateway-controller/doc/user-journeys.md

 ![Gateway API personas](doc/images/gateway-api-personas.png)
 (source: https://gateway-api.sigs.k8s.io/)

-In the following we describe how to use the *gateway-controller* as seen from the perspective of these personas.
+In the following we describe how to use the *bifrost-gateway-controller* as seen from the perspective of these personas.

 - [Basic Network Datapath for Small Team](doc/basic-datapath.md)